Kelvin Trimper Scholarship

 About the Scholarship

-Applications are invited for funding of up to $10,000 to build knowledge and/or improve access to programs or initiatives that will achieve improved consumer outcomes, in a dynamic and changing Australian energy market.
+A Scholarship is available for up to $10,000 to build knowledge and/or improve access to programs or initiatives that will achieve improved consumer outcomes, in a dynamic and changing Australian energy market.

 Activities supported through the Scholarship

-The Kelvin Trimper scholar will work with industry and key customer advocates to identify opportunities and opportunities to improve customer outcomes.
+The Kelvin Trimper scholar will work with industry and key customer advocates to identify opportunities to improve customer outcomes.

 The type of activities could include: